furbo1/create-react-register-login/readme.md

 To create a new project with `create-react-register-login`, run:

 ```
-npx create-react-register-login my-project
+npx create-react-register-login
 ```

-This command creates a new directory called my-project with the fullstack setup.
+This command creates a new directory called "react-register-fullstack" with the fullstack setup.
 Navigate into your new project directory to get started:

-cd my-project
+cd react-register-fullstack

 ## To run the project from root folder and start both fronend and server, this require "concurrently" packages: